We review 1-year old Apple AirPods 2 to see what you can expect after they age a bit (battery life drops…).

 Nonetheless, the main problem is the lack of deep bass and rumble.
 There’s no isolation, and even if the drivers produce low frequencies, you can’t really hear them.

-This means they aren’t the best for bassy music like Hip Hop and EDM.
+This means these aren’t the best bass earbuds for music like Hip Hop and EDM.
 For other genres, they sound okay.

 However, the buds are capable of some bass and punchiness, but to a lower degree than in-ear headphones.